jayconar/bitget_trading_bot/README.md

    - Analyze the market for cointegrated pairs.
    - Monitor spread deviations and execute trades.
    - Send email updates with trade details.
+3. Terminate the program to stop trading:
+   - Simply stop the running program to end bot activity.
+   - If you are not sure, just restart your machine or delete the API keys as a kill switch.
 ---

 ## Configuration
-You can adjust the different parameters in the `config.py` file.
+You can adjust the different parameters in the `config.json` file.
+Make sure to save the bitget API keys & email password as environmental variables.
 ---

 ## Risk Disclaimer
 Trading cryptocurrencies involves significant risk and may result in the loss of capital.
 This bot is intended for educational and research purposes only.
+I have never tested this bot with real money.
+I cannot guarantee that it will generate you profits.
 Use it at your own risk.
 ---

 ## Contact
 For any inquiries or support, reach out at jaysubhashconar@gmail.com.